techmyth/techmyth.github.io/content/posts/vsphere-7u2-quickboot-nested.en.md

 - Quick Boot on Fujitsu
 - Quick Boot on Lenovo

 In this lab I will test QuickBoot using Nested Virtualization.
 It is important to clarify that this is a test/dev scenario.
 To use this technology in production environments it is needed to activate the QuickBoot option from **VMware Update Manager** or the renamed **Lifecycle Manager**.
-If you are interested I leave a video here
+If you are interested I leave a video here.

 [Updates Installation with vSphere ESXi QuickBoot](https://youtu.be/FTwglwgDWAE)